Creating Strong Passwords

 - If you have been storing usernames and passwords in your browser Dashlane can IMPORT them all right into your Vault.
 Add new ones as you go along.
 You can also import from various other vaults or from a custom CSV file.

-- Add the “Extension” for Dashlane to your browser (in your browser setttings) and you are done.
+- Add the “Extension” for Dashlane to your browser (in your browser setttings) .

 - The next time you login to a site the username and password fields will be highlighted and a small Dashlane icon shown on the right of them.